 2. Stress: Learn how to minimize the stressors in your life because they influence several factors associated with aging.
 Unmanaged stress and anxiety can lead to high blood pressure and cholesterol, clotting and inflammation: all factors which increase your risk of heart attack and stroke.
 Stress also hampers immunity and mental function, reduces libido and it can lead to elevated cortisol levels, which may cause unwanted belly fat.

 3. Obesity: Our lives depend on cellular division.
-For example, a blood cell typically only lasts .
+For example, a blood cell typically only lasts about 120 days.
 Each time a cell divides, its telomere loses a small amount of DNA.
 When the telomere becomes too short, cells can no longer divide One British study on cellular division found that obese people have higher-than-normal levels of leptin, which is an appetite-inhibiting hormone that is also associated with telomere shortening.
 The lead researcher told the media, “The difference between being obese and being lean corresponds to 8.8 years of extra aging.”

 4. Inflammation: Now recognized as a significant contributor to many age-related diseases, inflammation is a normal part of your body’s immune response.
 When it goes into overdrive or malfunctions, it can become chronic.
 Chronic inflammation is associated with arthritis, heart disease, Crohn’s disease and other maladies.